quist00/carpentries.org/pages/community.md

 and debriefing sessions.
 Find links to them on this <a href="http://pad.carpentries.org/pad-of-pads">Etherpad</a>, and subscribe to the calendar below to watch all that is going on throughout our community.

-* General community events are listed in blue.
-* CarpentryCon 2022 (31 July - 13 August 2022) events are listed in orange.
-Visit the [CarpentryCon 2022 website](https://2022.carpentrycon.org/) for more information.

 <div id='calendar' markdown="0"></div>

 <hr>